NEW: More on Why Government is Very Good for the Economy

 NEW: Govt is Good is now available in book form.

-NEW: Join the discussion on the Govt. is Good FACEBOOK PAGE.
+Join the Govt. is Good FACEBOOK PAGE.

 The Importance of Public Goods